Goamhobala/CSC1016S/Java Introduction.md

 * Note: When comparing string, use .equals() method instead of == (because they're different objects)
 * Use charAt to access the character
 * It is iterable
+* printf is an example of legacy code (things from originally migrated from other programming languages)
 ```java
 System.out.println("")//Print with a new line
 System.out.print("")// Print without a new line